ClassicPress/wp-cms-experimental/README.md

 # WP CMS

 Welcome to the WP CMS development repository!
 This is a forked version of WordPress which doesn't include any Gutenberg, FSE or Blocks related code.
 For everything else, this is still the WordPress you know.
-PHP enhancements, bug fixes and overall improvements are synced with WordPress almost every day.
+PHP enhancements, bug fixes and overall improvements are synced with WordPress frequently.

 ## Target users